 top of page

-Pride Plays returns in 2025 with an expanded celebration of queer stories, featuring performances and programming in both D.C. and NYC.
-This year, we are proud to partner with Woolly Mammoth Theatre Company in Washington, D.C. as part of WorldPride 2025, and Rattlestick Theater in New York City.
+This June, Pride Plays returns with an expanded celebration of queer stories, featuring performances and programming in both D.C. and NYC.
+We are proud to partner with Woolly Mammoth Theatre Company in Washington, D.C. for a six-play festival (June 3–6), and with Rattlestick Theater in New York City for a one-day festival of four new plays on June 23.

 PridePlays - Photo Credit Thomas Mundell 9.JPG